jithab/test4/_posts/abi/2024-01-17-A-vegetable-cart-and-my-good-heart.md

 While returning from the restaurant, I was still thinking about the sheet.
 Why did he throw it into the middle of the road?
 The sheet was dirty, but It just needed a normal wash.

 When I reached the scene, I couldn’t see the sheet in the middle of the road.
 Someone removed it from the road.
-There are good-hearted people like me who selflessly work for the betterment of society.
+I was glad to know that there are good-hearted people like me who selflessly work for the betterment of society.

 An old man, sad and tired, was sitting on the side of the road holding the sheet.
 I asked him what happened.